 Let me introduce you to our absolute favorite fall art project: mini pumpkin prints.

-It's so simple and once you have it set up the kids need very little supervision.
-Unless, of course, they start printing surfaces other than paper.
+Pumpkin stamping art is so simple and once you have it set up the kids need very little supervision.
+Unless, of course, they start printing on surfaces other than paper.
 Then you are on your own.

-As you can see below, the boys also decided to print with the whole pumpkins.
-Either way is fine!
+The boys also decided to print with the whole pumpkins.

 For variety, add in a few carrots with the tops sliced off.
 They make nice circle prints.
 For more fall art fun, try apple printing.

-When we were done I ended up hanging the large sheet of now-decorated paper above the table on our empty wall.
+When we were done I ended up hanging the large sheet of now-decorated paper above the table on the wall.
 It makes some lovely seasonal artwork that adds a bit of autumn cheer to the apartment.

 The printing might also inspire some more traditional pumpkin painting like this gem.
 Be sure to look closely at the moon.